Photo © Eliot Malumuth, Laurel Maryland

 More recently, CBF has filed to intervene in the relicensing of the Dam to ensure the Foundation's voice is heard in that process, and to position CBF for a legal challenge if necessary.

-CBF will comment on the draft Environmental Impact Statement (EIS) issued by FERC on July 30, 2014.
+CBF submitted comments on the draft Environmental Impact Statement (EIS) issued by FERC on July 30, 2014.
 The purpose of the EIS is to assess the environmental and economic effects of continuing to operate the facility and make recommendations for how to reduce these negative impacts.
 These recommended measures then will become part of the new license at Conowingo.
-Comments are due by September 29, 2014.

 Finally, as part of the FERC re-licensing, Exelon must receive a "Section 401 water quality certification" from Maryland.
 Under this section of the federal Clean Water Act, states need to evaluate the potential for dams to affect downstream waters and insert conditions in the FERC permit to protect them.
 CBF will comment on this certification expected to be issued in 2015.